clover/remote-pay-cloud-examples/remote-pay-cloud-pos-react/README.md

-# Remote Pay Cloud POS - React
+# Example Remote Pay Cloud POS in React

 This example is a full-featured, web-based point-of-sale system developed in [React](https://reactjs.org/) that uses the Clover Cloud Connector APIs to perform all POS actions.